A gift of fresh flowers can last for weeks. It’s a fun challenge to see how

 And the journey doesn't have to end.
 We grow over 150 varieties of specialty cut flowers.
 So there is always something new and exciting to enjoy.

 We know the perfect stage to cut for each variety and the proper processing technique to ensure a long vase life.
 That expertise brings extra value to your floral experience.

-We deliver flowers that are unique, different, and long-lasting.
+We deliver farm-fresh, garden-grown blooms that are unique, memorable, and long-lasting.